iqb-berlin/teststudio-lite-setup/README.md

 * target directory
 * host name (can be changed later)
 * database connection parameters (database name, root password etc.)
+* tls or not - can be changed later, but not that easily

 The script will download and unpack the latest release and set up your configuration file.